 Storm Damage Repair

-Sometimes a Mother Nature can come out of nowhere.
-If this has happened to you and your home, have no fear: Built Wright Homes & Roofing, Inc. can help get your property back to the condition is was in prior to the storm.
+Sometimes Mother Nature can come out of nowhere.
+If this has happened to you and your home, have no fear: Built Wright Homes & Roofing, Inc. can help get your property back to the condition it was in prior to the storm.

 Our estimators are experienced in all aspects of construction and can assess all problems caused by severe weather such as hail and high winds.
-We will conduct a free, no obligation, inspection to determine the extent of damage.
-Often times it takes the keen eye and experience of a professional and licensed contractor to identify and evaluate damage caused by severe weather.
+We will conduct a free, no-obligation, inspection to determine the extent of the damage.
+Often times it takes the keen eye and experience of a professional and licensed contractor to identify and evaluate the damage caused by severe weather.

 If there is a dispute in your claim, we can provide our professional opinion as to the current condition of your roof and an estimate for the repairs that we recommend; however, this does not guarantee any certain outcome as your insurance company’s adjuster will review your claim and make the final decision.